netdata/netdata/docs/monitor/configure-alarms.md

 ## What's next?

-With your health entities configured properly, it's time to [enable notifications](/docs/monitor/enable-notifications.md) to get notified whenever a node reaches warning or critical state.
+With your health entities configured properly, it's time to [enable notifications](/docs/monitor/enable-notifications.md) to get notified whenever a node reaches a warning or critical state.

 To build complex, dynamic alarms, read our guide on [dimension templates](/docs/guides/monitor/dimension-templates.md).